AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 volume, and industry classification.

 **How to engage:**
 File a `10-audit-request.yml` issue marked Tier 3 with organization name and AI deployment scope (one paragraph).
 Architect‑led intake — Monday and Tuesday only.
 The Architect responds with initial terms in writing.
 That exchange is the negotiation.

 ---

 ## TIER 4 — DEFENSE & GOVERNMENT GRADE

-**Price: Negotiated · Engagement: Written contract required · Clearance: As applicable**
+**Price: Negotiated · Engagement: Written contract required · Clearance: As applicable** **Certification validity: 90 days per declared assessment period**

 **Badge:** Defense — `assets/badges/sovereign-certified/sovereign-certified-badge-defense-v2.svg`